 I am an optimist and I work hard to make the biggest positive difference I can in the lives of as many people as I can reach.

 I believe that all of us have the desire and potential to do great things and I take great pleasure in recognizing and developing this potential in others.
-To me that is the primary objective of an educator whether he or she is a classroom teacher or in a leadership position.
-This objective and the optimistic premise upon which it is based is why I swapped my law office for the classroom.
+To me that is the primary objective of an educator whether they are a classroom teacher or in a leadership position.
+This objective and the optimistic premise upon which it is based is why I swapped my law office for a classroom.

 Optimistic realism is a combination of truth and hope.
 Continued improvement depends upon an accurate picture of the present and a vision of what can be achieved in the future.
 In my experience, this holds true at an individual level and at an organizational level.

 As a school leader, just as I did as a teacher and sports coach, I consider it my responsibility to develop and maintain a culture that enables and empowers all within it to reflect honestly upon the present in the context of a shared vision of a better future.
 This culture is built upon positive relationships which are built on trust.